bimalkumarh/node_assessment_virtusa/README.md

 # Node Assessment
-### Node.js typescript framework for Assessment by virtusa
+### Node.js typescript framework for Assessment by Virtusa

 - The package is configured to use TypeScript instead of JavaScript.
 - Run npm install for package installation